ddev/ddev/docs/content/developers/testing-docs.md

 # Working on the Docs

-This section is designed for people who want to contribute to the DDEV documentation.
+This section is for people who want to contribute to the DDEV documentation.

-On any page in the docs
+!!!tip "No need to work locally!"
+    The documentation is built and checked automatically with various [GitHub Actions workflows](https://github.com/drud/ddev/actions).
+It may help to check your work locally, particularly for more involved PRs, but you can just as well make suggestions using GitHub in a browser.

 ## Fork / Clone the DDEV Repository